If you are new to localization, or if you consider yourself a non-technical localization professional, then this blog series is for you.

 What comes after functional testing?

-Why is localization testing important in localization?
+Why is functional testing important in localization?

-Thanks to my Solutions Architect colleague and testing expert Jiri Machala for reviewing and contributing to this blog post.
+Kudos to my Solutions Architect colleague and testing expert Jiri Machala for reviewing and contributing to this blog post.